When’s the last time you really worked your upper body?

 Adding Cobra pose to a chest toning routine is a great way to keep the chest muscles open.
 It also gently strengthens the back which helps prevent a hunched posture.
-Cobra is a perfect complement to chest strengthening exercises that will help lift your chest and remind you to keep your back muscles engaged.
+Cobra is a necessary upper body workout for women to keep the muscles of the chest and back balanced.
+It is a perfect complement to chest strengthening exercises that will help lift your chest and remind you to keep your back muscles engaged.

 Lie flat on your stomach with your palms on the floor at shoulder level.
 Using your back muscles to initiate the motion, lift your upper body off the floor.
 Allow your arms to straighten last and feel your chest open as your back gently bends.
 Breathe deeply.
 Check out this article for a full description of Cobra pose.

 You might not think of your upper body when you think of downward facing dog, but it’s actually great for your shoulders and chest when done correctly.
 This pose complements shoulder and chest training by strengthening the rotator cuff muscles, strengthening and stretching the serratus anterior, and promoting better breathing.
 If this posture is too demanding on your hamstrings, keep your knees slightly bent for the purposes of this 30-day challenge.
 Keep the focus on externally rotating your shoulders and breathing deeply through the muscles of the chest.

 From table pose, stretch your arms out in front of you with flat palms.
 Push through your palms, tuck your toes, and start to straighten your legs.
 For this challenge, there is no need to bring your heels flat to the ground.
 Internally rotate the arms and keep the shoulders externally rotated and engaged.
 Breathe deeply and feel the breath throughout the serratus and chest.
 Learn all of the details about how to do Downward Facing Dog.